dmbarbour/glas/docs/GlasApps.md

 ## HTTP Interface

-The runtime should recognize the 'http' interface and support requests over the same channels we use for remote procedure calls and debugging.
-Based on application settings, the runtime will intercept a directory such as `"/sys/*"` for debugging and reflection as a web app.
-Applications can access this via 'sys.refl.http'.
-But every other subdirectory will be handled by 'http'.

-        http : Request -> [sys] Response
+        app.http : Request -> [sys] Response

+The runtime can provide a web server, perhaps reserving `"/sys/*"` for debugger integration and routing everything else to 'app.http'.
+This port can be shared with RPC, recognizing protocol based on header.
+Applications may access the runtime's built-in server via 'sys.refl.http', bypassing configured authorization.

-The Request and Response types are binaries.
-However, these will often be *accelerated* binaries, i.e. with a structured representation under-the-hood that can be efficiently queried and manipulated through built-in functions.
-The application receives a complete request from the runtime, and must return a complete respon, no chunks.
-There is no support for WebSockets or SSE.
+The Request and Response are binaries.
+They may be *accelerated* binaries with structure under-the-hood that can be efficiently queried, manipulated, and validated.
+The application receives complete requests and returns complete responses - no WebSockets, chunking, or SSE.
+If a request fails to generate a response, it is logically retried until timeout, providing a simple basis for long polling.
+Use "303 See Other" responses for requests that are handled asynchronously.

-Each 'http' request is handled in a separate transaction.
-If this transaction aborts voluntarily, it is logically retried until it successfully produces a response or times out, providing a simple basis for long polling.
-A 303 See Other response is suitable in cases where multiple transactions are required to compute a response.
-Runtimes may eventually support multiple requests within one transaction via dedicated HTTP headers, but that will wait for the future.

-Ideally, authorization and authentication are separated from the application.
-We could instead model them as application-specific runtime configuration, perhaps integrating with SSO.
+Eventually, we might support for multiple requests within a transaction via dedicated HTTP headers.
+A runtime could also support 'app.http.ws' to receive runtime-scoped WebSockets.

-*Aside:* It is feasible to configure a runtime to automatically launch the browser and attach to the application.
+*Aside:* Based on configuration and application settings, the runtime might automatically launch a browser pointing to the application.

 ## Remote Procedure Calls

 To receive RPC calls, an application should declare an RPC API in application settings, and define a dispatch method:

-        rpc : (MethodRef, List of Arg) -> [cb, sys] Result
+        app.rpc : (MethodRef, List of Arg) -> [cb, sys] Result

 The MethodRef is application specific and should be suitable for efficient dynamic dispatch.
 Initial MethodRefs are declared in application settings, but settings may specify a protocol to discover more methods at runtime.
 For security reasons, MethodRef is not directly published to the client.
 Instead, the client receives a cryptographic token that the runtime maps to MethodRef.
 This supports non-homogenous publishing and efficient revocation of published interfaces.